 Mazinger Z: In the Mazinger-Z vs Great General of Darkness, when Kouji faces Mykene'sWar Beasts for first time, he -accostumed to the mindless, silent drones that Dr. Hell used- gets utterly shocked when they begin talking to him.
 Quickly learns that that is not the only difference with the Mechanical Beasts.
 They are intelligent, capable to think on their own, devise complex strategies, fight coordinatedly and even lay traps.
 Oh, and they are Dangerously Genre Savvy, too (they dragged and dunked Mazinger in the ocean, knowing that his robot's mobility is crap underwater, unlike the aquatic Beast that was waiting for him).

-Several unique Titans in Attack on Titan shows signs of having intelligence, in contrast to most that are little more than mindless animals.
+Several unique Titans shows signs of having intelligence, in contrast to most that are little more than mindless animals.
 This makes sense, since they are actually people capable of transforming into a Titan form and therefore maintain their human intelligence.

 The Ape Titan takes it to another level.
 Not only can it think, it can talk.

-The first instance occurs when the Rogue Titan puts up its fists in a boxer's stance and scores a One-Hit Kill on an enemy with a carefully aimed left hook to its weak spot.
+The Rogue Titan puts up its fists in a boxer's stance and scores a One-Hit Kill on an enemy with a carefully aimed left hook to its weak spot.

 Inverted in Robert Kirkman's Destroyer miniseries, where Keane battles a giant monster and brutally rends it limb from limb with his inhuman strength.
 Later he reveals that only after he'd torn its tongue out did he realize it was only about as intelligent as a dolphin (as opposed to the terrorists and supervillains he's much more sanguine about killing) and meant no actual harm, guiltily likening the experience to beating a dog.